dimitritholen/feedmaker/PORTAINER.md

 Once deployed, the application will be accessible at:

-- `http://your-server-ip:8080` (or the domain you configured with port 8080)
+- `http://your-server-ip:9090` (or the domain you configured with port 9090)
-- `https://your-server-ip:8443` (for HTTPS when SSL is configured)
+- `https://your-server-ip:9444` (for HTTPS when SSL is configured)

-The application is configured to use non-standard ports to avoid conflicts:
+The application is configured to use very uncommon ports to avoid conflicts:
-- Port 8080 for HTTP (instead of standard port 80)
+- Port 9090 for HTTP (instead of standard port 80)
-- Port 8443 for HTTPS (instead of standard port 443)
+- Port 9444 for HTTPS (instead of standard port 443)

+These ports were chosen to minimize the chance of conflicts with other services.

 ### 6. Data Storage